gilesbowkett/flexverb/readme.md

     ↪  bin/flexverb hello_world.fv
     hello world

+That's pretty much it.
+That and a syntax definition file for Vim.

 ## Why FlexVerb is interesting anyway

 Most programming languages are based either on the language of modern Western mathematics, or the English language, or (most commonly) some synthesis of the two.
 Most of those syntheses are awkward, but some are graceful.

-However, the number of spoken human languages is incredibly vast, and many of them use very different structures from English.
+However, the number of human languages is incredibly vast, and many of them use very different structures from English.
 I believe that the role English plays, as a model for the overwhelming majority of programming languages, is very unlikely to last forever.

-Spoken languages also have an incredible virtue that, if I ever have children, I will fervently want a programming language to have: all spoken languages are easy for a child to learn.
-In fact, all spoken languages are **inevitable** for a child to learn, under the right circumstances.
+(Human languages also have an incredible virtue that, if I ever have children, I will fervently want a programming language to have: all spoken languages are easy for a child to learn.
+In fact, all spoken languages are **inevitable** for a child to learn, under the right circumstances.)

-FlexVerb demonstrates what a programming language based on Latin and Ancient Greek might look like.
+FlexVerb demonstrates what a programming language based on Latin and Ancient Greek might look like, because those are the two human languages I know the most about, after English.

 ## Word order and transformation in classical Western languages